Captain’s Personal Log

 Today I balled my eyes out to music; I was thinking of my late wife.
 I wonder if she seen everything I’ve gone through and how I feel if she’d love me again.
 I just can’t imagine her being okay with the trans thing, even now.
 I dunno…we fought alot and I think our time passed, at least in terms of a relationship.
 I think we could be friends again though.
 If there’s an afterlife and I make it to heaven and she made it, I’m sure she’d be at the front of the line; probably waiting to slap me and give me the sweetest kiss ever.
 And there’s the weirdness of everything else going on that I haven’t even got into for awhile.
 I…need a hug… End of transmission.

-One thought on “Captain’s Personal Log
+2 thoughts on “Captain’s Personal Log

 Leave a Reply